sara-sabr/ITStrategy/_posts/en/2020-12-10-micro-acquisition-pilot-update1.md

 We are also looking to follow its lead and establish anonymous bid evaluation.

 - The BCDevExchange has been working with provincial governments who also want to establish micro-acquisition initiatives.
-To better collaboratively develop tools technologies and generally support one another, the BCDevExchange team has suggested establishing a working group.
+To better collaboratively develop tools and generally support each other, the BCDevExchange team has suggested establishing a micro-procurement working group that would include members from provincial governments and the federal government.

 ### Shared Services Canada (SSC)